Meet the Chefs

-Lanez is sous chef at Somerset Club and CEO/owner of Burrd Productions, both in Boston, Massachusetts.
+Lanez is executive chef at The Patterson Club in Fairfield, Connecticut, and CEO/owner of Burrd Productions in Boston, Massachusetts.
 He holds an MBA in hospitality from Johnson & Wales University in Providence, Rhode Island.
 Lanez holds numerous medals from competing in ACF-sanctioned competitions, including the title of Northeast Region Student Chef of the Year in 2014.
 He is the recipient of the Johnson & Wales University Apprenti Cuisinier Special Recognition Award of Excellence.
 He is a member of ACF Rhode Island Chapter.

 Marquis is executive chef at the Silo Event Center and Core Brands inBrands in Tampa, Florida.
 Her experience includes working at a 5-star resort and country club, opening a fine dining restaurant for Royal Caribbean Cruise Line and teaching at the Institute of Technology in California.
 She has won several gold and silver medals in ACF-sanctioned competitions and won “Top Chef of Tampa Bay” in 2014 and 2015.
 She was names 2016 Chapter Chef of the Year by ACF Tampa Bay Chapter and received the ACF President’s Medallion in 2017.